SMEMO: Social Memory for Trajectory Forecasting: Experiments

-On the SDD dataset, SMEMO is able to perform better than the other state-of-the-art methods in both configurations ($K=5$ and $K=20$), with the only exception of \cite{he2021where}, which reports a slightly better ADE for $K=20$.
+\minorrevision{On the SDD dataset, SMEMO obtains state-of-the-art results, except for FDE at $K=20$, where it reports competitive results with the top three performing methods.}

 On the ETH/UCY dataset, instead, SMEMO is able to perform better than most of the existing models and comparably with latest approaches.
 In Tab. \ref{tab:ethucy} we also show results obtained by methods that rely on map information.
 We do not directly compare to them since, as most methods, we do not rely on such input, yet it is interesting to note that SMEMO is still able to obtain better or on par results (Introvert~\cite{shafiee2021introvert}).
 Even if there is not a predominance of a single state-of-the-art model for each split of the dataset, SMEMO manages to achieve excellent results on the average of all splits having the best result in the FDE.

 On both datasets, the only real competitor appears to be Expert-Goals~\cite{he2021where}, which achieves similar results to SMEMO.
 In particular, while SMEMO is able to lower the FDE considerably on SDD dataset and to equal it on ETH/UCY, Expert-Goals~\cite{he2021where} exhibits a better ADE, i.e. a better short term behavior.
 We argue however that the most challenging aspects of trajectory prediction appear when generating long term predictions, which are the most likely to be influenced by social interactions.